htrajan/ht-drawsteel/Ancestries/Time Raider.md

 Her taunts worked.
 Lycaon hauled back and punched the alien in the jaw.
 Her head smashed into the ruined column.
 She was [[Dazed|dazed]] but she shook it off and laughed.

 > “Look how easily this one is goaded!” she said.
 She spat out dark blue blood and turned to the peasants gathered.
 “You people!
-Why do you let yourselves be cowed by these … bits?
+Why do you let yourselves be cowed by these… bits?
 Bits of people kludged together?
 Even the least of you is worth more than these.”

 > “Perhaps from the air,” Flight Captain Lyria offered, and she stroked the feathers of her [[Giant Hawk|giant hawk]] mount to calm it.
-“I could scout the forest around the …”
+“I could scout the forest around the…”

 > “No!”
 Taxiarch Lycaon pointed a finger at the hawklord and strode toward her.
 “You are the elite of Ajax's winged harriers, I am his chosen brigade commander.
 We are not scavengers!
 This one,” he stabbed a gloved finger at the alien, “will come to heel, or I will give her to my war dogs.”